 There is one Bachelor of Science (BS) degree available with this major.

 The Special Education B.S.
 Mild/Moderate Disabilities License (MS #221) Program is offered at the Hattiesburg and Gulf Park campuses.
-The online program is only for special education teacher assistants.

 Special Education can be found in virtually every educational setting, and some beyond the classroom.
 Most graduates of our BS in Special Education work with students with mild/moderate disabilities in either inclusive or resource settings.